Hyundai Accent: India

 Codenamed HCi, the Indian-market version was launched in August 2017 as the Verna.
-Hyundai stated the new Verna is underpinned by the K2 platform that is more rigid than the previous-gen model’s platform, citing improvements in NVH levels, crashworthiness and overall stiffness.
+Hyundai stated the new Verna is underpinned by the K2 platform that is more rigid than the previous-gen model's platform, citing improvements in NVH levels, crashworthiness and overall stiffness.
 At launch, the Indian-market Verna was available with the 1.6-litre petrol and diesel engines carried from the previous generation and in four variants.
 Some of the main features includes 6 airbags, sunroof, handsfree trunk and front ventilated seats.

 The 1.6-litre petrol engine produces 121 PS and 151 Nm of torque and the 1.6-litre diesel producing 128 PS and 260 Nm of torque.
 Both are now mated to 6-speed manual transmissions with an optional 6-speed automatic transmission.
 In 2018, a 1.4-litre diesel engine option borrowed from the i20 was introduced, producing 90 PS and 220 Nm.

 The Bharat Stage 6-compliant facelifted model was released in March 2020.
 The Verna features cosmetic changes which include a refreshed front end, new LED headlamps, new rear bumper, revamped LED taillamps, and new dashboard design.
 Engine options were totally revamped, introducing three new engines.
 The base option is a 1.5-litre Smartstream MPi petrol which generates 115 PS and 144 Nm of peak torque, available with a 6-speed manual and CVT.
 The 1.0-litre Kappa II turbo petrol churns out 120 PS and 172 Nm output, paired to a 7-speed DCT.
 The 1.5-litre U2 CRDi diesel delivers 115 PS and 250 Nm, with transmission options of 6-speed manual and 6-speed automatic.

 The HCi Accent/Verna is exported throughout Middle East, Africa, and to the Philippines and Vietnam in knock-down kits.
 In November 2020, the Verna was released in Chile as the new Accent.
 Two months later it was released in Peru with the same name, since the original fifth-generation model was not sold in these countries, keeping the previous generation until 2020.

+Philippines

+In the Philippines, the HC model was introduced in 2019.
+The model was assembled at Hyundai Asia Resources Inc. (HARI) at Santa Rosa, Laguna.
+The Philippine-market Accent comes with 1.4-litre petrol and 1.6-litre diesel engines.
+Trims included for the Philippine-market Accent includes: 1.4 GL, 1.4 GLS-V and 1.6 GL CRDi, with a choice of 6-speed manual (For both GL and CRDI grades) or 6-speed automatic (For all grades).
+The Base 1.4 GL has no airbags, while the mid-spec 1.4 GLS-V and top-spec 1.6 GL CRDi has driver and passenger airbags.
+It was discontinued in 2022 as Hyundai Motor Philippines (HMPH) replaced Hyundai Asia Resources Inc. (HARI) as the distributors of Hyundai passenger cars in the Philippines.